Brooklands Club Level Member Benefits

 In 1983 British Aerospace sold the northern end of the Brooklands site, including the clubhouse, to a company called Gallahers and in 1984, following the leaseback of the 30-acre museum site to Elmbridge Borough Council, major restoration work began which resulted in the building you see today.

 The Brooklands Museum Trust was formed in 1987 and the clubhouse underwent a programme of refitting to make it suitable to house exhibits as well as to host corporate functions and hospitality.
 In support of this the “Brooklands Club” was formed and the Members’ Bar and Restaurant created for their use.

 In the Spring of 2012 the Clubhouse was renovated again and is now presented in a style echoing the feel of the 1920s and 30s for corporate functions as well as for Club level members.
-The Membership has far outstripped that initial expectation but Club Level Members can still experience a step back in time as they enjoy their cocktails on the Clubhouse balcony overlooking the busy Paddock where pre-war and classic cars are often parked or in action on busy event days.
+Club Level Members can experience a step back in time as they enjoy their cocktails on the Clubhouse balcony overlooking the busy Paddock where pre-war and classic cars are often parked or inaction on busy event days.